Manaslu Circuit Trek – A Trek in remote Mansiri Region of Nepal Himalayas

 Once at Samdo, you can explore the nearby villages or you can hike to Samdo Peak.
 The Larkya La trail is on the left above the valley.
-You can also see the main track for Tibet over the Larjyang La forming slopes on the Larkya La trail.
+You can also see the main track leading into Tibet over the Larjyang La forming slopes on the Larkya La trail.

 Day 10: Samdo to Dharamsala/Larkya Phedi (4460m/12Km/4 hrs).
 Overnight Lodge.

 Trek to Dharamsala also known as Larkya Phedi is short but adventurous.
 Do take your time while trekking as your body needs to get acclimitized.
 Enjoy the wonderful Himalayan Vistas while you trek to Dharamsala.

 Day 11:Dharamasala – Larkye La Pass(5016m) – Bimthang(3590m /25Km/10 hrs).
 Overnight Lodge.